 The Bible is a book of History

-Nevertheless, many people used to think that the Bible had numerous historical errors in it such as Luke's account of Lysanias being the tetrarch of Abiline in about 27 AD (Luke 3:1).
-For years scholars used this "factual error" to prove Luke was wrong because it was common knowledge that Lysanias was not a tetrarch, but the ruler of Chalcis about 50 years earlier than what Luke described.
+Nevertheless, many people used to think that the Bible had numerous historical errors in it such as Luke's account of Lysanias being the tetrarch of Abilene in about A.D.
+27 (Luke 3:1).
+For years scholars used this "factual error" to prove Luke was wrong because it was common knowledge that Lysanias was not a tetrarch but the ruler of Chalcis about 50 years earlier than what Luke described.
 But an archaeological inscription was found that said Lysanias was the tetrarch in Abila near Damascus at the time that Luke said.
-It turns out that there had been two people name Lysanias and Luke had accurately recorded the facts.
+It turns out that there had been two people name Lysanias, and Luke had accurately recorded the facts.

 There is, of course, a host of archaeological digs that corroborate biblical records on places such as Bethsaida, Bethany, Caesarea Philippi, Capernaum, Cyprus, Galatia, Philippi, Thessalonica, Berea, Athens, Corinth, Ephesus, Rome, etc.

 - An inscribed stone was found that refers to Pontius Pilate, named as Prefect of Judaea.’
 (The New Bible Dictionary, (Wheaton, Illinois: Tyndale House Publishers, Inc.; 1962.)